-- 14.9.1.
-Where a Party is a Processor, the only processing that the Processor is authorised to do is listed in Part A Authorised Processing Template of Annex 1 Processing Personal Data by the Controller and may not be determined by the Processor.
-The term "processing" and any associated terms are to be read in accordance with Article 4 of the UK GDPR and EU GDPR (as applicable). - 14.9.2.
-The Processor must notify the Controller immediately if it thinks the Controller's instructions breach the Data Protection Legislation.
+- 14.9.1 Where a Party is a Processor, the only processing that the Processor is authorised to do is listed in Part A Authorised Processing Template of Annex 1 Processing Personal Data by the Controller and may not be determined by the Processor.
+The term "processing" and any associated terms are to be read in accordance with Article 4 of the UK GDPR and EU GDPR (as applicable). - 14.9.2 The Processor must notify the Controller immediately if it thinks the Controller's instructions breach the Data Protection Legislation. - 14.9.3 The Processor must give all reasonable assistance to the Controller in the preparation of any Data Protection Impact Assessment before starting any processing, which may include, at the discretion of the Controller: - 14.9.3.1 a systematic description of the expected processing and its purpose; - 14.9.3.2 the necessity and proportionality of the processing operations; - 14.9.3.3 the risks to the rights and freedoms of Data Subjects; and - 14.9.3.4 the intended measures to address the risks, including safeguards, security measures and mechanisms to protect Personal Data. - 14.9.4 The Processor must, in in relation to any Personal Data processed under this Contract: - 14.9.4.1 process that Personal Data only in accordance with Part A Authorised Processing Template of Annex 1 - Processing Personal Data unless the Processor is required to do otherwise by Law.
+If lawful to notify the Controller, the Processor must promptly notify the Controller if the Processor is otherwise required to process Personal Data by Law before processing it. - 14.9.4.2 put in place appropriate Protective Measures to protect against a Data Loss Event which must be approved by the Controller. - 14.9.4.3 Ensure that:

-- 14.9.3.
-The Processor must give all reasonable assistance to the Controller in the preparation of any Data Protection Impact Assessment before starting any processing, which may include, at the discretion of the Controller: - 14.9.3.1. a systematic description of the expected processing and its purpose; - 14.9.3.2. the necessity and proportionality of the processing operations; - 14.9.3.3. the risks to the rights and freedoms of Data Subjects; and - 14.9.3.4. the intended measures to address the risks, including safeguards, security measures and mechanisms to protect Personal Data. - 14.9.4.
-The Processor must, in in relation to any Personal Data processed under this Contract: - 14.9.4.1. process that Personal Data only in accordance with Part A Authorised Processing Template of Annex 1 - Processing Personal Data unless the Processor is required to do otherwise by Law.
-If lawful to notify the Controller, the Processor must promptly notify the Controller if the Processor is otherwise required to process Personal Data by Law before processing it. - 14.9.4.2. put in place appropriate Protective Measures to protect against a Data Loss Event which must be approved by the Controller. - 14.9.4.3.
-Ensure that: - 14.9.4.3.1. the Processor Personnel do not process Personal Data except in accordance with this Contract (and in particular Part A Authorised Processing Template of Annex 1 Processing Personal Data); - 14.9.4.3.2. it uses best endeavours to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - 14.9.4.3.2.1. are aware of and comply with the Processor's duties under this clause 14; - 14.9.4.3.2.2. are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - 14.9.4.3.2.3. are informed of the confidential nature of the Personal Data and do not provide any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise allowed by the Contract; and - 14.9.4.3.2.4. have undergone adequate training in the use, care, protection and handling of Personal Data. - 14.9.4.3.3. the Processor must not transfer Personal Data outside of the UK and/or the EEA unless the prior written consent of the Controller has been obtained and the following conditions are fulfilled: - 14.9.4.3.4. the transfer is in accordance with Article 45 of the UK GDPR (or section 74A of DPA 2018) and/or the transfer is in accordance with Article 45 of the EU GDPR (where applicable); or
+- (a) the Processor Personnel do not process Personal Data except in accordance with this Contract (and in particular Part A Authorised Processing Template of Annex 1 - Processing Personal Data); - (b) it uses best endeavours to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - are aware of and comply with the Processor's duties under this clause 14; - (ii) are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - (iii) are informed of the confidential nature of the Personal Data and do not provide any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise allowed by the Contract; and - (iv) have undergone adequate training in the use, care, protection and handling of Personal Data. - (c) the Processor must not transfer Personal Data outside of the UK and/or the EEA unless the prior written consent of the Controller has been obtained and the following conditions are fulfilled: - (d) the transfer is in accordance with Article 45 of the UK GDPR (or section 74A of DPA 2018) and/or the transfer is in accordance with Article 45 of the EU GDPR (where applicable); or - (e) the Controller or the Processor has provided appropriate safeguards in relation to the transfer (whether in accordance with UK GDPR Article 46 or section 75 of the DPA 2018) and/or the transfer is in accordance with Article 46 of the EU GDPR (where applicable) as determined by the Controller which could include relevant parties entering into: - (i) where the transfer is subject to UK GDPR: